An Online Licensure Program for Special Education Directors / Administrators

 Become a Leader For Inclusive Special Education

-As a graduate of this program you will be highly qualified for Director of Special Education positions for school districts/cooperatives/facilities schools in Colorado and across the United States (see State Licensure in Course of Study Tab).
+As a graduate of this program you will be highly qualified for Director of Special Education positions for school districts/cooperatives/facilities schools in Colorado (see the CDE licensure requirements) and across the United States (see State Licensure in Course of Study Tab).
 You will become a special education leader who is prepared to thrive in a variety of organizational and cultural contexts.
 Transform programs from separate entities to ones that are more inclusive with the entire student population.

 NOTE: If you are already needed in a Special Education Director or Assistant Director role in your district, Colorado school districts can apply for you to have Temporary Educator Eligibility (TEE) so that you can fulfill the position during your progression through this licensure program.
 Learn more: CDE TEE information.